 Mailings for the distribution took place in January 2012.
-As at June 30, 2012 the Receiver had paid out approximately \$7.7 million or 86% of the second interim distribution, however there remains approximately \$1.3 million in unclaimed distributions.
+As at September 30, 2012 the Receiver had paid out approximately \$8.0 million or 88% of the second interim distribution, however there remains approximately \$1.0 million in unclaimed distributions.

-Counsel for the former directors subsequently brought motions for indemnification and/or reimbursement of their legal expenses incurred in relation to the motion brought by the Receiver for court approval for a second interim distribution of funds to Crocus shareholders.
-The Receiver has opposed the position of the former directors.
-A Court hearing has been set for October 9, 2012.
+Counsel for the former directors subsequently brought motions for indemnification and/or reimbursement of their legal expenses incurred in relation to the motion brought by the Receiver for Court approval for a second interim distribution.
+The Receiver opposed the position of the former directors.
+A Court hearing was heard on October 9, 2012.
+In a judgement delivered on October 19, 2012 Madam Justice McCawley found that the former Directors were entitled to an order of indemnification for legal expenses and costs incurred by them in responding to the Receiver's motion for a second distribution as well as their costs for advancing the motion.